Wolfgang Rosenthal: Career choices

-His parents left Wolfgang to choose his own career, and in 1902/03 he started to study for a law degree course in Munich.
+His parents left Wolfgang to choose his own career, and in 1902 to 1903, he started to study for a law degree course at the Ludwig-Maximilians-Universität München.
 However, after visiting South Africa with his elder sister, Else, who was planning to get married in Bethusalia, Wolfgang was introduced by the family of his future brother-in-law to the business of agriculture.
 This evidently persuaded him that his choice of a law degree had been a mistake.
-He returned to Leipzig in 1904 where he simultaneously studied singing and medicine, this time persisting with his chosen subjects.
+He returned to Leipzig University in 1904 where he simultaneously studied singing and medicine, this time persisting with his chosen subjects.

 Medical

 Rosenthal received his doctorate in 1910.
 His dissertation concerned symptoms of late stage congenital syphilis He received his practicing certificate (Approbationsordnung) the next year.
 Between 1911 and 1914, he worked as an assistant doctor at the Leipzig Surgical-polyclinic Institute, where he was trained in surgery and also, through extensive cooperation with the adjacent dental clinic, developed a close understanding of the interface between oral surgery and dentistry.
 On the outbreak of the First World War in August 1914, he took over leadership of the institute when his boss went immediately to the front-line.
 Then, from May 1915 till 191,8 he headed the Jaw Hospital of the Saxon Corps, still based in Leipzig.
 In 1918, he received his habilitation (an advanced level academic-medical qualification) at Leipzig for a piece of experience-based work on plastic surgery.